stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 OKRs are brilliant for strategy execution, however there is increasing confusion and misunderstandings on OKRs - especially from folks who only scratch the service when trying to learn something new.

-We recommend you communicate with the bigger picture: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_
+We recommend communicating with the bigger picture: _our leadership team have recently been working together in one digital workspace for ideation + planning + strategy + execution, and now we want to progressively open that up to the whole company, so we can evolve these together with you_

 ## OKRs don't #4